 Most water softener brands display their prices in one of two ways.
 The first method is one that companies like Springwell adopt.
 They show each unit’s individual price transparently, and you can even see the exact prices of all the additional pieces of equipment that you may choose to buy along with the unit.

 Culligan, on the other hand, doesn’t show the prices of their water softener units.
 Instead, you need to request a quote, which makes it pretty hard to get even a general price estimate.

 In fairness to Culligan, they’re far from the only company in the water treatment field that have adopted this method.
-In fact, the vast majority of water softener brands do this, including Kinetico and RainSoft.
+In fact, the vast majority of water softener brands like Kinetico and RainSoft also do this.
 However, that doesn’t make it any less of a pain to get a sense of the price range of these water softeners as an interested buyer.

 How to Get a Price Tag